 The system itself has two power rings one at 12V to minimise the loss in the power to the required pieces of equipment being used.

-The other power ring is the good old 230 Vac which includes two power inverters one 500W and one 1800W for those items that cannot be attained in 12 Vdc.
+The other power ring is the good old 230 Vac which includes two power inverters one Sunshine Power Inverter 500W Pure Sine Wave and one Power Inverter 2000 Watt (includes remote) for those items that cannot be attained in 12 Vdc.